EDUCBA Logo

 VBA IsEmpty

-IsEmpty is a function which is used to check whether the cell being referred to is empty or not.
-It is very similar to the ISBLANK function in excel.
-The IsEmpty function in Excel VBA is also called an information function in excel as it gives the information on whether the given cell is blank or not.
+IsEmpty is a function that is used to check whether the cell being referred to is empty or not.
+It is very similar to the ISBLANK function in Excel.
+The IsEmpty function in Excel VBA is also called an information function in Excel, as it gives information on whether the given cell is blank or not.

 Watch our Demo Courses and Videos